sp2728/WSD-Mini-Project-1/gitCommands.md

 ![](Images/gitCommands_Clone3.png)

 ## 3. Fork
-A fork is a copy of a repository that allows you to freely experiment with changes without affecting the original project.
+A fork allows you to freely experiment with changes without affecting the original project by making a copy of a repository.

 Forking a project is as easy as clicking the Fork button in the header of a repository.
 Once the process is complete, you'll be taken right to your the forked copy of the project so you can start collaborating!